 - BC has many productivity and automation tools available such as OCR (optical character reader) capability, eliminating the need to manually input supplier invoices.

-- Business Central is a true ERP system out of the box.
+- is a true ERP system out of the box.
 QuickBooks requires enhancements via 3rd party apps to achieve true ERP capability.

 - Business Central has full BOM, work-center, and routing capabilities.
 QuickBooks has more simplistic capabilities in these areas.